Prime Minister of Togo: 2024 constitutional reform

-In March 2024, President Faure Gnassingbé has announced a new constitution.
-The proposed new constitution turns Togo from a presidential system to a federal parliamentary one, weakening the powers of the president, strengthening the powers of the prime minister and renaming the office the President of the Council of Ministers, and as well as giving the new role a maximum term of six years.
+In March 2024, President Faure Gnassingbé announced a new constitution.
+The proposed new constitution turned Togo from presidential system to a quasi-parliamentary system, weakening the powers of the president, strengthening the powers of the prime minister and renaming the office the President of the Council of Ministers, and as well as giving the new role a maximum term of six years.
 The new constitution was adopted in April 2024 after a vote in parliament and officially came into force the following month, thus creating the Fifth Republic.

 The changes officially came into force on 3 May 2025, nearly one year after the new constitution came into force.
-Gnassingbé became the president of the Council of Ministers and thus, retaining most of the powers in the country and becoming Togo's leader for life.
-The president, now officially a ceremornial role, was handed over to Jean-Lucien Savi de Tové, a former opposition leader during the presidency of Gnassingbé's father.
+Gnassingbé became the president of the Council of Ministers, effectively retaining most of the powers he had held as president.
+Opposition critics claimed the new constitution was intended to effectively make Gnassingbé Togo's leader for life.
+The presidency, now officially a ceremonial role, was handed over to Jean-Lucien Savi de Tové, a former opposition leader during the presidency of Gnassingbé's father.
 Savi de Tové was unanimously elected by the National Assembly and immediately sworn in president, became the oldest person to hold the office, aged nearly 86.